Umeboshi plums are sundried and salted Japanese plums. It’s a centuries-old traditional food and well-known for its many health benefits.

-Ume (梅) or umeboshi (梅干し) is Japanese salted plums or Japanese pickled plums.
-Notably known for its distinct sour and salty tang, ume is a popular type of Japanese pickles (Tsukemono).
+Umeboshi (梅干し) is Japanese salted plums or Japanese pickled plums.
+Notably known for its distinct sour and salty tang, ume is a popular type of Japanese pickle called Tsukemono.

-The Japanese have been eating umeboshi (梅干) for centuries, having recognized for their preservative and healing qualities.
-Some younger people may find the intense salty-sourish taste hard to acquire, but umeboshi are making a comeback as the superfood and flavor booster for the 21st century.
+The Japanese have been eating umeboshi for centuries, recognizing their restorative and healing qualities.
+Some may find the intense salty-sourish taste challenging to eat, but umeboshi is making a comeback as the superfood and flavor booster for the 21st century.

 The unique tartness of umeboshi comes from citric acid.
-The plums have the highest concentration of critic acid, even when compared to lemons or grapefruits.
-That’s what makes your face pucker, especially at first taste.
+The plums have the highest concentration of critic acid, even compared to lemons or grapefruits.
+That’s what makes your face pucker.

-In the US, you can find umeboshi being sold in containers at Japanese or Asian grocery stores.
-Some health stores or Whole Foods carry them too.
+In the US, you can find umeboshi sold at Japanese or Asian grocery stores, and some health food stores.

 Make Umeboshi At Home

-Yes, you can make umeboshi at home with fresh ume when they are in season in early summer.
-I have shared a detailed post on how to make umeboshi here.
+Yes, you can make umeboshi at home with fresh ume when they are in season.
+Here’s a detailed post on how to make homemade umeboshi.

 Recipes Using Umeboshi

-There are so many new ways to enjoy umeboshi than you think!
-In addition to rice dishes, you can flavor your pasta or salad dishes with umeboshi.
-It adds an unexpected bright tang to the overall flavor.
+There are so many ways to enjoy umeboshi than you think!
+In addition to rice dishes, you can flavor your noodles or salad dishes with umeboshi.
+It adds an unexpected bright tang to the dish.